Bertrand/handlebars-objc/doc/WritingHelpers.md

     NSLog(@"rendered value : '%@'", renderedTemplate);
 ```
-And you should see the following in your console:
+You should see the following in your console:
 ```
 rendered value : 'Birthday is: Jan 23, 1862'
 ```